-Paddling SA receives funding from the Government of South Australia through the Office for Recreation and Sport's Sport and Recreation Development and Inclusion Program (SRDIP) and the Sport and Recreation Sustainability Program (SRSP).
-The Programs were established to assist the South Australian Government to work in partnership with state sporting and active recreation organisations to implement programs and initiatives that support the South Australian Strategic Plan's sport and recreation target.
+Paddle SA receives funding from the Government of South Australia through the Office for Recreation and Sport’s Sport and Recreation Development and Inclusion Program (SRDIP) and the Sport and Recreation Sustainability Program (SRSP).
+The Programs were established to assist the South Australian Government to work in partnership with state sporting and active recreation organisations to implement programs and initiatives that support the South Australian Strategic Plan’s sport and recreation target.

-Canoeing is a multi-faceted activity, ranging from quiet dabbling in backwaters to the athleticism of sprint racing, along with marathon racing, canoe polo, and sea and surf kayaking.
+Paddling is a multi-faceted activity, ranging from quiet dabbling in backwaters to the athleticism of sprint racing, along with marathon racing, canoe polo, and sea and surf kayaking.
 There is no whitewater in South Australia, so slalom and downriver racing do not feature in this state.

-There are eight active clubs affiliated with Paddling SA over metropolitan and regional Adelaide participating in all types of canoeing.
+There are eight active clubs affiliated with Paddle SA over metropolitan and regional Adelaide participating in all types of canoeing.
 Clubs welcome your membership and can provide instruction, training or coaching.
 Some clubs also can provide access to club equipment.

-We encourage you to use this website as a guide to finding information about canoeing in South Australia.
+We encourage you to use this website as a guide to finding information about paddling in South Australia.
 Whether you are looking to do a kayaking course, join a club, enter events, find out where to paddle or get the latest canoeing news its all here on one site.

 Board of directors

 The Board of Directors consists of a President, elected by the membership every two years at the AGM and five “interested” directors, with an addition of a possible two “independent” directors.

 The Chairperson of the Board is a position elected by the Directors at the first Board meeting after the AGM.
 The Chairperson’s role is to chair all Board meetings and the AGM.